Ei there guys! So as most of you know, if you’re an avid reader of this blog, I’m currently working as a Lifeguard in the summer.

 It is my fourth season as a Lifeguard, and in every season I get to experience some interesting events, either with people or with environmental occurrences.
 I believe that these experiences will provide some content worth to be shared here in the blog as well as providing me with something to write about, besides the book which I now solely write while I’m at the beach or the content for my YouTube channel, which is entirely different from the content of the blog.

-So this week , or at least most of it, has been a week of full moon.
+So this week, or at least most of it, has been a week of a full moon.
 If you don’t know, the moon does interfere with the tides of the sea.
-When on weeks of full moon, the tides rise and descend more than usual and most of the times the sea is turbulent with dangerous waves.
+When on weeks of a full moon, the tides rise and descend more than usual and most of the times the sea is turbulent with dangerous waves.

-Anyhow, today, in 22th of June from 2016, I was working a full turn (10 hours) and I saw the tide at its lowest point and also at its highest.
-At the beach that I’m stationed, the rocks block most of the waves during the lowest point, up to two thirds of the full tide change.
-When the tide rises above them however, the story is entirely different.
+Anyhow, today, in 22th of June of 2016, I was working a full turn (10 hours) and I saw the tide at its lowest point and also at its highest.
+At the beach that I’m stationed, the rocks block most of the waves at the lowest point, up to two-thirds of the full tide change.
+When the tide rises above them, however, the story is entirely different.
 Waves continue on their way, surpassing the rocks that blocked their path previously, thus ending its course on the sand from the shoreline.

 At a distance, on a point where the beach is supposedly not watched by lifeguards, a woman with her fifties on her back, remained close to the area where the waves collided with the shoreline, barely withstanding their advance and to my comprehension, with poor physical condition to rise up, should the waves knock her down.